HD DVD: Notebook drives

+External drives

+Computers that shipped with HD DVD/DVD/CD or Blu-ray/HD DVD/CD/DVD drives

+Toshiba-branded HD DVD players use open source software such as Linux as the GPL appears in the manuals.

 Technical specifications

 The current specification books for HD DVD are listed at the DVD FLLC website.

 Disc structure

 HD DVD-ROM, HD DVD-R and HD DVD-RW have a single-layer capacity of 15 GB, and a dual-layer capacity of 30 GB.
 HD DVD-RAM has a single-layer capacity of 20 GB.
 Like the original DVD format, the data layer of an HD DVD is 0.6 mm below the surface to physically protect the data layer from damage.
 The numerical aperture of the optical pick-up head is 0.65, compared with 0.6 for DVD.
 All HD DVD players are backward compatible with DVD and CD.

 Recording speed

 File systems

 As with previous optical disc formats, HD DVD supports several file systems, such as ISO 9660 and Universal Disk Format (UDF).
 All HD DVD titles use UDF version 2.5 as the file system.
 In this file system, multiplexed audio and video streams are stored in EVO container format.